Get Help

 - Take time — there’s no deadline

-You get to decide what to share, when, and with whom.
+We get to decide what to share, when, and with whom.

 For Family Members

 - Listen without judgment.
-Your reaction matters.
+Our reaction matters.

 - Keep it private.
 Don't share with others without their permission.